+Student:

+Work Study Location:

-Email Address:
+Phone: Email Address:

+Work Study Description:

-I agree to the following expectations of Work Study.
+I agree to the following expectations of W

-- If absent from school, the student will not attend Work Study on the same day. - The student will communicate any school breaks or schedule changes with the Work Study host. - The student is required to adhere to the school attendance policy with regard to Work Study. - The student will be graded Pass/Fail for their participation in Work Study. - Students are responsible for arranging their own transportation to and from off-campus Work Study locations. - The Work Study student will follow the direction provided by their host regarding work duties. - The student and their host will complete and turn in the Monthly Timesheet by the 10th day of the following month.
+If absent from school, the student will The student will communicate any so The student is required to adhere to the student will be graded Pass/Fail Students are responsible for arranging locations.
+The Work Study student will follow the student and their host will complifollowing month. chool breaks or schedule change the school attendance policifier their participation in Wong their own transportation are direction provided by the nanges with the Work Study host. by with regard to Work Study. brk Study. to and from off-campus Work Study bir host regarding work duties.

 Student Date

 Parent/Guardian Date

 Work Study Host Date